hpkewg/hpke-pq/draft-ietf-hpke-pq.md

 a sender to authenticate the message to the recipient without interaction.

-The KEMs defined in this document do not support `AuthEncap`/`AuthDecap` and can not be used to migrate uses of HPKE that rely on this mode.
+The KEMs defined in this document do not support `AuthEncap`/`AuthDecap` and cannot be used to migrate uses of HPKE that rely on this mode.
 Pre-shared-key-authenticated HPKE ({{!I-D.ietf-hpke-hpke}}, Section 5.1.2)
 or (post-quantum) digital signatures may be suitable alternatives.